Topological Structures of Large Scale Interacting Systems via Uniform Functions and Forms: Introduction

 Now for the proof of Theorem \ref{thm: A}, suppose that the locale $X$ has a free action of a group $\Group$.
-This gives a natural action of $\Group$ on various spaces of functions and forms, and the boundary homomorphism of the long exact sequence for group cohomology \eqref{eq: LES2} associated with the short exact sequence \eqref{eq: SES} immediately gives an inclusion
+This gives a natural action of $\Group$ on various spaces of functions and forms.
+Noting that $G$ acts trivially on $\Consv^\phi(S)$, the boundary homomorphism of the long exact sequence for group cohomology \eqref{eq: LES2} associated with the short exact sequence \eqref{eq: SES} immediately gives an inclusion